ArduPilot/ardupilot_wiki/common/source/docs/common-lightware-sf40c-objectavoidance.rst

 The AC3.4 implementation has the following limitations.
 Future versions will likely resolve these.

--  Object avoidance only works in Loiter mode.
+-  Object avoidance only works in Loiter and AltHold modes.
 -  The vehicle should stop before hitting objects but will never back away from objects that approach the vehicle (a slow backing away will be added in future firmware versions).
--  The safety margin to objects is hard-coded to 2m.
--  Object avoidance only works in the direction the vehicle is travelling.
-This means it is possible the vehicle may scrape into a wall if the vehicle is travelling parallel to the wall.

 Please report issues found in the `support forums <http://discuss.ardupilot.org/c/arducopter/copter34>`__ and we will try to address them.